EuropaYou/Neuse-Tools/readme.md

-# What is Neuse Tools?
 Neuse Tools is a Toolkit that Neuse is using.
 All of the tools are currently written in NodeJS and will writen in other langauges to improve performance.

 **YOU NEED TO DOWNLOAD FFMPEG, FFPROBE AND FFPLAY IN ORDER RUN THIS TOOLS!
 MOST OF THIS TOOLS DEPENDS ON THEM!**

+# What is Neuse Tools?
+Neuse Tools is a Toolkit that Neuse is using.
+All of the tools are currently written in NodeJS and will writen in other langauges to improve performance.

 # What is your priority?
 Our currently priority is performance.
 We will replace dependencies